cristian1534/Alkemy-Frontend/README.md

 Data:
           Documentation added to the code on pages.
-          As a external API, the methods: create, edit and delete; are set up but does not fix.
+          As a external API, the methods: create, edit and delete; are set up but do not fix.

 Cristian Machuca.